top of page

 Every September thousands of volunteers across England organise events to celebrate our fantastic history and culture.
 It's your chance to see hidden places and try out new experiences – all of which are FREE to explore.

-Harleston will join the celebrations with a focus on our connection to the Mayflower Pilgrims of 400 years ago who sailed to the New World with their religious beliefs and ideas for a new life.
-But there will be other themed events and activities during the Open Days from 6 – 15 September.
+Harleston joined the celebrations with a focus on our connection to the Mayflower Pilgrims of 400 years ago who sailed to the New World with their religious beliefs and ideas for a new life.
+But there were other themed events and activities during the Open Days from 6 – 15 September.

 HODsBlueMainWhiteSpace_page-4x3jpg.jpg